 This is a set rate paid to the owner of the panels for each unit of electricity that the solar panels generate, measured in kilowatt-hours, or kWh.
 In the case of solar PV this is currently paid at 3.93 pence per kWh (for systems up to 10kWp) and 4.15 pence above 10kWp.
 The owner of the PV panels will receive the generation tariff via their electricity company or an independent FiTs provider (such as Good Energy), whether they use the electricity themselves or not.

-Some, but not all, of the household’s electricity demand will be met by the solar panels!
+Some, but not all, of the installed location’s electricity demand will be met by the solar panels!
 How much they save depends on how much electricity they use during the day when there is sunlight and the solar panels are generating.
 To make the most of this free electricity, think of it as the opposite of the old Economy 7 tariffs.
-The more electricity used during daylight hours, the lower the household energy bills will be.
+The more electricity used during daylight hours, the lower the energy bills will be.
 We have some great products that help you organise your energy usage to take the greatest advantage of the free energy periods as well as battery storage systems to substantially increase your self-consumption, please contact us to find out more.

 For further info on Feed-In Tariffs please visit The Energy Saving Trust.

 With these 3 income mechanisms, energy bill prices set to continue to rise and daily reminders in the news of the runaway costs of non-renewable energy generation, there has never been a better time to back sustainable, clean and practical alternatives such as solar.